-- 5.1.
-That cash backing is implemented through the utilisation of a portion of the revenue generated from property rates to ensure that all capital reserves and provisions, unspent long-term loans and unspent conditional grants are cash backed as required in terms of Section 8 of the Municipal Budget and Reporting Regulations. - 5.2.
-That the municipality be permitted to enter into new long-term loans for the funding of the capital programmes in respect of the 2025/2026 financial year limited to an amount of R 64 400 000 in terms of Section 46 of the Municipal Finance Management Act. - 5.3.
-That the Municipal Manager be authorised to sign all necessary agreements and documents to give effect to the above lending programme. - 6.
-That the Council of Bitou Municipality, acting in terms of section 24 of the Municipal Finance Management Act, (Act 56 of 2003) approves and adopts the following existing and revised policies as per Annexure "E": - 6.1.
-Accounts payable policy - 6.2.
-Budget Implementation and Monitoring policy - 6.3.
-Cost Containment policy - 6.4.
-Petty Cash Policy - 6.5.
-Subsistence and Travelling allowance policy. - 6.6.
-Borrowing Policy - 6.7.
-Tariff policy - 6.8.
-Supply Chain Management policy - 6.9.
-Property Rates policy - 6.10.
-Liquidity Funding and Reserves Policy - 6.11.
-Investment and Cash Management policy - 6.12.
-Customer care, credit control, debt collection, indigent and tampering policy - 6.13.
-Writing -off of irrecoverable debt policy - 6.14.
-Preferential Procurement Policy - 6.15.
-Infrastructure procurement and delivery management policy - 6.16.
-Asset management policy - 7.
-That the service level standards attached as Annexure "F" be approved. - 8.
-That the draft SDBIP as per Annexure "H" be noted and submitted to the mayor for final consideration and approval. - 9.
-That the revised Long Term Financial Plan attached as Annexure "I" be approved - 10.
-That the mSCOA roadmap attached as annexure "J" be approved. - 11.
-That the demand management plan attached as per Annexure "K" be approved. - 12.
-That the public input and responses as per annexure "L" be noted. - 13.
-That the Natures Valley Special Rating Area budget 2025/2026 as per Annexure "M" be approved.
+- a) That cash backing is implemented through the utilisation of a portion of the revenue generated from property rates to ensure that all capital reserves and provisions, unspent long-term loans and unspent conditional grants are cash backed as required in terms of Section 8 of the Municipal Budget and Reporting Regulations. - b) That the municipality be permitted to enter into new long-term loans for the funding of the capital programmes in respect of the 2025/26 financial year limited to an amount of R 64 400 000 in terms of Section 46 of the Municipal Finance Management Act. - c) That the Municipal Manager be authorised to sign all necessary agreements and documents to give effect to the above lending programme. - 6) That the Council of Bitou Municipality, acting in terms of section 24 of the Municipal Finance Management Act, (Act 56 of 2003) approves and adopts the following existing and revised policies as per Annexure "E": - a) Accounts payable policy - b) Budget Implementation and Monitoring policy - c) Cost Containment policy - d) Petty Cash Policy - e) Subsistence and Travelling allowance policy. - f) Borrowing Policy - g) Tariff policy - h) Supply Chain Management policy - i) Property Rates policy - j) Liquidity Funding and Reserves Policy - k) Investment and Cash Management policy - I) Customer care, credit control, debt collection, indigent and tampering policy - m) Writing -off of irrecoverable debt policy - n) Preferential Procurement Policy - o) Infrastructure procurement and delivery management policy - p) Asset management policy - 7) That the service level standards attached as Annexure "F" be approved. - 8) That the draft SDBIP as per Annexure "H" be noted and submitted to the mayor for final consideration and approval. - 9) That the revised Long Term Financial Plan attached as Annexure "I" be approved - 10) That the mSCOA roadmap attached as annexure "J" be approved. - 11) That the demand management plan attached as per Annexure "K" be approved. - 12) That the Natures Valley Special Rating Area budget 2025/2026 as per Annexure "L" be approved.